 The first column of the Schedule depicts the unique number given to all the fixed assets.
 In big organizations, there is a large number of fixed assets.
 Hence, each asset has a unique number that helps in easy tracking and verification.

 The second column shows a description of the given asset.
 The description given is crisp and to the point.

 The Schedule also reports the historical cost of the fixed assets.
 Historical cost is the acquisition cost of assets by the organization.
 Generally, purchasing cost remains the acquisition cost.
 However, sometimes a machine or equipment needs additional expenses, like particular erection and installation expenses.
 Therefore, the acquisition cost includes such expenses also.
 Moreover, the acquisition cost is termed as the gross value of the fixed assets.
 The opening balance column in the Schedule indicates the same.

 New Purchase and Sale of Fixed Assets

 The Fixed Asset Schedule records all movements of fixed assets.
 Therefore, the purchase of any new fixed assets during the current financial year reflects under the head ‘Additions.’
-And similarly, any sales of fixed assets reflect under ‘Deduction.’
-The final result at the end is a closing balance of assets at its gross value.
+Similarly, any sales of fixed assets are reflected under ‘Deduction.’
+The final result is a closing balance of assets at its gross value.

 Net Book Value